 We’re the FDA.
-We can test on anyone we want.
+We can test on whoever we want.

 The Food and Drug Administration (FDA), founded in 1906, is a regulatory agency of the United States government charged with overseeing the public’s health regarding food, medicine, medical supplies, veterinary supplies, tobacco, and cosmetics.

 Would you turn down your stupid Brian Eno CD, doctor?

 Brian Eno is a British keyboardist and composer known as the father of ambient music, labeling it “as ignorable as it is interesting.”